darahat-dev-Solutions/ai_chat/docs/firebase_firestore.md

-run `firebase deploy --only firestore:rules --project ****(Firebase APP Id)` this is for deploy firebase rules to firestore here is how to get Sha-1 and SHA-256 for firebase setup . run this command below `keytool -list -v -keystore "C:\Users\***\.android\debug.keystore" -alias androiddebugkey -storepass android -keypass android`

-after that download google-service.json and insert it to android folder

-cd functions
-npm install
-firebase deploy

-fix lint run this command
-npx eslint . --fix
-run firebase use _Firebase project ID_

 # Firebase Setup and Deployment Guide

 This guide provides a comprehensive walkthrough of setting up and deploying a Flutter application with Firebase, including Firestore rules, Cloud Functions, and Android app configuration.